 On the playground, the moldy cheese is still taking up residence in the middle of the basketball court.

-After school, Greg confronts Rowley about using his catch phrase for his comics.
-The kids on the playground encourage the two to fist fight.
+After school, Greg confronts Rowley about using his catchphrase for his comics.
+The kids on the playground encourage the two to fistfight.
 They don’t really know how to fight and it devolves into Greg yelling “Joshie sucks” while they leap and prance around each other in a “fighting” manner.
-High schoolers enter and all the kids run away, except Greg and Rowley.
-The high school students decide to seek their vengeance from the Christmas Talent Show.
-They are discussing how to get revenge when they spot the cheese.
+High schoolers enter and all the kids run away, except Greg and Rowley who are quickly captured.
+The high school students debate how to seek their vengeance from the Christmas Talent Show when they spot the cheese.
 They decide to make Rowley eat the cheese as punishment.

 The kids reenter to find Greg and Rowley standing where the cheese once sat.
 Everyone assumes that Rowley ate it but Greg takes the fall by telling the kids that he picked it up and threw it away.
 We think that maybe it will be okay and the kids will accept Greg or even thank him for throwing it out, but that is not the case: Greg has contracted the “cheese touch” and his popularity level drops to the very bottom.